 1. The WCPFC has established a tissue bank of biological samples collected from pelagic

-species in the WCPO for the purposes of life history studies to advance fisheries management in the WCPO.
-The bank contains otoliths, spines, gonads, liver, muscle, stomach and blood from tuna, billfish and other pelagic species.
+species in the WCPO for the purposes of studies to advance fisheries management in the WCPO.
+The bank contains otoliths, fin spines, gonads, liver, muscle, stomach and blood from tuna, billfish and other pelagic species.

 2. The purpose of this document is to specify the rules for scientific researchers to access these samples for the purpose of scientific study.

+3. For projects approved and funded by the WCPFC, nominated researchers who have identified their need to access the WCPFC tissue bank to undertake the project do not have to follow the selection and approval process set out in paragraph 10 below.
+However, all the other access protocols will apply to such access.

+4. In the planning stages of a project, applications by researchers to access the web-data tool for meta-data describing the WCPFC tissue bank’s samples should be sought from the WCPFC Scientific Services Provider.
+The Scientific Services Provider will only supply such a log-in to allow the project’s researchers appropriate access and for a limited period of time.

 Rules and Procedures

-3. Applications to access samples from the tissue bank must include:

-Applications should be addressed to the Executive Director, WCPFC Secretariat
+5. Applications to access samples from the tissue bank should be addressed to the Executive Director, WCPFC Secretariat and must include:

-Project Name and Objectives

-WCPFC Scientific Committee Project Number or recommendation if these exist
+WCPFC Scientific Committee Project Name, Project Number, Objectives, or recommendation if applicable

-Specification of the samples to be withdrawn from the bank (number, type, species, any location/sex/date limits, etc.)
+Specification of the samples to be withdrawn from the bank (number, type, species, size of sample and proportion of available sample to be used, any location/sex/date limits, etc.)

-The methods for processing and analyses
+The methods for processing and analyses of the samples (in particular whether the method will destroy part or all of a sample, and what sample record will be retained, e.g. sectioned otolith slides)

-Past contributions to the tissue bank by researcher or CCM
+Past contributions to the tissue bank by the researcher or CCM

-Intended collaborations
+Intended collaborations with other researchers or institutions

-Timelines and intended outcomes and reporting
+Timeline for the study and intended outcomes.

-Additional information may be requested from the researcher by the WCPFC Research Sub-Committee to assist with application approval.
+Additional information may be requested from the researcher by the WCPFC Research Sub-Committee or the WCPFC Secretariat to assist in considering the application.

-4. It will be a requirement of the researcher or CCM to provide an annual report to the Executive Director, WCPFC Secretariat.
+6. It will be a requirement of access to the WCPFC tissue bank for the researcher or CCM to provide an annual report to the Executive Director, WCPFC Secretariat.
 This must include documentation of raw and analysed results, however this does not imply a requirement for this data to be publicly available.
 When data can be made publicly available a report to WCPFC’s Scientific Committee is required on progress of the study.
 The reports must follow WCPFC standards and must include method description and meta data.
-All data will become publicly available 5 years after WCPFC Secretariat determines the project analyses are complete or at WCPFC’s discretion.
+All data derived from WCPFC tissue bank samples will become publicly available 5 years after WCPFC Secretariat determines the project analyses are complete or at WCPFC’s discretion.

-5. The WCPFC Research Sub-Committee will give consideration to the sequencing of analyses such that those which involve the samples being destroyed or modified are undertaken last when approving applications.
+7. The WCPFC Research Sub-Committee will give consideration to the sequencing of analyses such that those which involve the samples being destroyed or modified are undertaken last when approving applications.
 For example otolith weight and morphometric analyses may be prioritised before sectioning, which may be prioritised before chemical analyses.

-6. Where the analyses involves the preparation of secondary products such as sectioned otoliths and histological slides these products are to be provided to the WCPFC at the completion of the study for future comparative reference and study.
+8. Where the analyses involve the preparation of secondary products such as sectioned otoliths and histological slides these products are to be provided to the WCPFC tissue bank at the completion of the study for future curation, comparative reference and study.

-7. Researchers or CCM’s must acknowledge the WCPFC tissue bank in any publication of results from the study undertaken.
+9. Researchers or CCM’s must acknowledge the WCPFC tissue bank in any publication of results from the study undertaken.